-Subsequently, it is possible to introduce other age-appropriate foods and/or alternate breastfeeding with artificial feeding to meet nutritional needs as the baby grows.
-However, WHO recommends continuing to breastfeed babies until age two.
+Subsequently, it is possible to introduce other age-appropriate foods and/or alternate breastfeeding with formula feeding to meet nutritional needs as the baby grows.
+However, the WHO recommends continuing to breastfeed babies until age two.

 There are different types of breastfeeding depending on how it is done.
 In the following section we are going to to define the most commonly used terms:

 - Exclusive breastfeeding

 - the baby is exclusively breastfed, with no other liquid or solid supplements.

 - breast milk is the main source of food, although the baby may receive other liquids such as water, infusions, juices, drops, or syrups.

 - Complementary feeding

 - the baby feeds on breast milk and other solid or liquid foods.

 - when breastmilk is obtained directly by sucking on the breast, without the use of a breast pump or bottle.